-Other web-based GIS viewers that show disposition data have been updated to show Crown land Reservations.
+Other web-based GIS viewers that show disposition data has been updated to show Crown land reservations.
 Updated viewers include:

-If you are an applicant, it is your responsibility to be aware of any impacted reservations by your proposed activity and if required, address the reservation requirements to meet requirements of regulatory application.
+If you are an applicant seeking a regulatory authorization, it is your responsibility to be aware of any reservations intersected by your proposed activity, and if required, address the reservation requirements to meet requirements of regulatory application.

 Applicants prior to application, need to perform the following steps:

-- If the proposed activity intersects one or more reservations, assess if the activity falls into one of the identified Sectors.
+- If the proposed activity intersects one or more reservations, assess if the activity affects one of the identified Sectors.